 the program (i.e. by end of spring term for a fall admission; end of fall term for a spring

 admission).
 Students may be offered conditional admission if there are any outstanding

-A committee consisting of the Graduate Program Director and four program faculty will evaluate all applications, including exceptions to the requirements.
+A committee consisting of the Graduate Program Director and three program faculty will evaluate all applications, including exceptions to the requirements.

 Applicants may be invited to interview via video conference.